citusdata/citus_docs/use_case_guide/multi_tenant.rst

 Let's start by considering a simplified schema for this application.
 The application must keep track of multiple companies, each of which runs advertising campaigns.
 Campaigns have many ads, and each ad has associated records of its clicks and impressions.

 Here is the example schema.
-We'll make some minor changes later, which allow us to effectively partition and isolate the data in a distributed environment.
+We'll make some minor changes later, which allow us to effectively distribute and isolate the data in a distributed environment.

 ::